Malaria budget advocacy

 Subnational malaria staff on the front lines of control and elimination are well positioned to be effective advocates for program sustainability.
 Strengthening engagement of local leaders and budgetary authorities can raise malaria’s position on health agendas and catalyze substantial domestic financing impact.

-In Sri Lanka, a new financing channel was established for the national malaria program, which provided the malaria program greater flexibility in meeting strategic needs.
+In Sri Lanka, a new financing channel was established for the national malaria program, which provided greater flexibility in meeting strategic needs.
 In the Philippines, 27 local chief executives (governors, mayors, and village captains) received intensive health leadership and governance coaching to improve the performance and responsiveness of their local health systems for malaria elimination.
 In Thailand, over 600 individuals have been trained across all malaria-endemic regions in the country on how to collaborate with the appropriate public health agencies and local governments to apply for local UHC funding for malaria response.
 In Namibia, subnational leadership platforms have been established and malaria teams have been trained in advanced budget advocacy techniques, including budget analysis and expenditure tracking.